SimenHolmestad/CameraHub/readme.md

 The folder structure works as follows:

 ## Album location
-Every album is stored as a folder in the `album`-folder.
+Every album is stored as a folder in the `albums`-folder.
 The name of the folder is the name of the album.
 ## Album contents
 Each album-folder **must** contain:
 - A folder named `images` which contains the images of the album and **nothing more**.